moveit/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

 If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

 The `benchmarking package <https://github.com/ros-planning/moveit/tree/kinetic-devel/moveit_ros/benchmarks>`_ provides methods to benchmark motion planning algorithms and aggregate/plot statistics using the OMPL Planner Arena.
-The example below demonstrates how the benchmarking can be run for a panda robot arm.
+The example below demonstrates how the benchmarking can be run for a Panda robot arm.

 Example
 -------
 An example is provided in the ``examples`` folder.
-The launch file requires a MoveIt! configuration package for the panda robot arm available from `here <https://github.com/ros-planning/panda_moveit_config>`_.
+The launch file requires a MoveIt! configuration package for the Panda robot arm available from `here <https://github.com/ros-planning/panda_moveit_config>`_.

 To run: